charlestonsoftware/moneypress-cafepress/readme.txt

 = v2.0 (May 31st, 2010) =

-* Earn revenue on ANY Cafepress store via the affiliate program.
+* Earn revenue on ANY CafePress store via the affiliate program.
 * Improved data retrieval for faster response and fewer "no products found" messages.
 * Eliminated basic error messages for users,errors only appear for admins.
 * Improved error reporting.